core-wg/href/draft-ietf-core-href.md

 [^add-regs]

 [^add-regs]:
-    Rows with URI scheme names hat do not currently have a registration in the "Uniform Resource Identifier (URI) Schemes" registry are intended for registration before publication of this document.
+    Rows with URI scheme names that do not currently have a registration in the "Uniform Resource Identifier (URI) Schemes" registry are intended for registration before publication of this document.

 {::include code/schemes-numbers.md}
 {: #tab-numbers title="Mapping Scheme Numbers to Scheme Names"}